TromboneScott/Oscars/README.txt

   b.
 Click the "Add Image" icon that appears on the nominee
   c.
 Drag and drop the thumbnail image from the IMDB search

-Update any code and files as needed
-1. git add <file> (for each <file>)
-2. git commit
-3. git push
-4. git tag -f <year> && git push -f --tags (for current <year>)

-Copy year folder to oscars site and rename to current year.

-Edit data/definitions.xml using NOTEPAD
+Edit year/data/definitions.xml using NOTEPAD
 1. Update the categories as a few change each year
 2. Make sure the categories are in the same order as the Google Form
 3. Update the tieBreaker values
-4. These categories have to have these exact names: Timestamp, First, Last, Time, EMail
+4. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
 5. Add all the nominees under each category in the order you want them (usually alphabetical)
   a.
 Be sure to use NOTEPAD so all special characters such as á and é are in UTF-8 format
 6. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute

+Update the year in global/index.html

+Tag code for current year
+1. Commit and push all changes
+2. git tag -f <year> && git push -f --tags (for current <year>)

+Copy year folder to oscars site and rename to current year.

 Proofread the category definitions:
 1. Open the web page: oscars.site44.com/<year>/data/definitions.xml